 \subsection{Comparison with MTAV}

-The MTAV is a deterministic rule, so it is not clear how to compare it with the two other rules.
-With this caveat in mind, Tables \ref{dist1} - \ref{dist6} in the Appendix include the expected number of families that are assigned apartments with rank $k$ by each of the three rules.
-By construction, the maximum rank of the Rawlsian rule and MTAV always coincide.
+Tables~\ref{dist1}--\ref{dist6} in Section~\ref{dist_agents} of the Online Appendix report the expected number of families assigned apartments with rank $k$ under each of the three rules.
+By construction, the maximum ranks of the Rawlsian rule and MTAV always coincide.
 However, it is interesting to note that there are cases where the Rawlsian rule assigns fewer families their least preferred apartment (among those that are received with positive probability).
 For example, consider $C_1$: under the Rawlsian rule only one family receives their apartment of maximum rank (which is 13, out of 26 apartments), while under MTAV two families receive their 13th choice.
 The same is true for cooperatives $C_2$, $C_5$, $C_9$, $C_{13}$, $C_{15}$, $C_{17}$, $C_{21}$, and $C_{23}$.
-Overall, the outcome of the MTAV is situated between the two other rules.
+In general, the outcome of the MTAV is located between the two other rules.
 Indeed, the Rawlsian rule outperforms the MTAV under the Rawlsian criterion, but not in terms of the expected number of families assigned their top choice.
 The PS rule outperforms the MTAV rule in terms of the expected number of families assigned their top choice, but not under the Rawlsian criterion.